IoTDot/TimerPlusBlynk/README.md

 <br>Blynk Reports
 <br>Blynk Statistics

+---

 ### Compiled releases

 They don't really matter, because the code compiles the contents of the config.h.example file, and it doesn't contain your WiFi or Blynk credentials

+---

+### Online Firmware Compilation

+For those who want to change their WiFi and Blynk credentials here (COM port drivers may be required to upload firmware to ESP)
+<br>it is possible to launch a limited, free Codespace in the future, to edit config.h.example, compile and upload firmware via web